-Your Doctor Recommended the Flu Vaccine For a Reason—It Saves Lives
+Your Doctor Recommended The Flu Vaccine For A Reason: It Saves Lives

 Vaccination Matters

-The long and the short of it is this — anyone over the age of six months should annually get vaccinated for influenza.
+The long and the short of it is this — anyone over the age of 6 months should annually get vaccinated for influenza.
 This is an accepted recommendation by every national and international scientific society with an interest in public health and pandemic prevention.
 Moreover, vaccines in general (not just influenza) are safe, and one of the greatest developments in public health history.

 We’ve seen in recent years outbreaks of preventable diseases like measles because uninformed and misinformed parents chose to waive vaccination for their children.
 This fueled its resurgence by short-circuiting the herd immunity such protection confers.
 What these parents failed to realize is that before the measles vaccine was introduced, the disease killed 2.6 million people every year, including 380 American children every year.
 The vaccine brought the former figure down to 134,200 and the latter figure down to an average of one per year (per 2015 data).
 Between 2000 and 2015, this single vaccine has saved an estimated 20.3 million lives.

 Going against the science isn’t merely a personal decision, it’s a public health risk.
 Parents have a social responsibility to think beyond the orbit of their immediate family and consider the safety of others who depend on the immunized for their safety.
-Many people are either too young to be vaccinated or are unable to be vaccinated due to physiological concerns, such as immunocompromised children.
+Many people are either too young or too old to be vaccinated or are unable to be vaccinated due to physiological concerns, such as immunocompromised children.
 When parents forego vaccinations for their child, they are directly increasing the risks not only for their child but for the unvaccinated community writ large.

 Conspiracists and “fake experts” like Doshi & Co. often play hide the ball when it comes to vaccine efficacy by setting up a false dichotomy with “perfectly effective” on one end and “actively dangerous” on the other.
-They tend to start with an uncontroversial claim like “vaccines don’t work for everyone” then proceed to an uncontroversially false claim like “the flu vaccine isn’t effective”.
+They tend to start with an uncontroversial claim like “vaccines don’t work for everyone” then proceed to an uncontroversially false claim like “the flu vaccine isn’t effective.”
 What each of these folks have in common is the utter lack of evidence for their claims, and the throngs of uninitiated consumers gullible enough to fall for them.

 When someone shares a story from a fake news site as evidence against commonly accepted public health advice, we have good reason for concern.
-This action suggests the person isn’t using the facts associated with vaccination to make their decision.
-And without facts, what else are they to rely on besides a gut feeling or anecdotes from friends and family?
-When citizens subordinate the best available scientific evidence to personal whim and instinct, this has historically led to some poor and often deadly outcomes.
+This action suggests the person isn’t using the facts about vaccination to make their decision.
+And without facts, what else are they to rely on besides a gut feeling or anecdotes from friends, family and online strangers?
+When citizens subordinate the best available scientific evidence to personal whim and instinct, this has historically led to poor and often deadly outcomes.
 We have every right—and indeed every ethical incentive—to push back against misinformation and those disseminating it, no matter how well meaning they might be.

 FactCheck.org has a helpful resource on vetting sources and honing your fake news barometer: How to Spot Fake News.